On the Distributed Complexity of Large-Scale Graph Computations: Lower Bounds

-} It follows that the transcript of machine $M_{\ell(\bp,r)}$ reduces the entropy of $(Z \mid p_*, r)$ by at least $\infcost - o(\infcost)$ bits in expectation.
-To complete the proof of \Cref{thm:expectedruntime}, we will argue that the run time needs to be large, as otherwise $M_{\ell(\bp,r)}$ cannot have received sufficiently many bits.
-Recall that the run time $T$ is the maximum time required by any machine $M_i$, over all random strings and input assignments, i.e., $T = \max_{(\bp,r)}\ T(\bp,r)$.
+} where the last inequality follows from Lemma~\ref{lem:mutual}.
+To complete the proof of Theorem~\ref{thm:expectedruntime}, we will argue that the worst-case run time needs to be large, as otherwise the entropy of machine $M_{\ell(\bp,r)}$'s transcript $\Pi_*$ would be less than $\infcost - o(\infcost)$.
+The value of $\entropy{\Pi_* \mid p_*, r}$ is maximized if the distribution of $(\Pi_* \mid p_*, r)$ is uniform over all possible choices.
+In the next lemma we show that, during $T$ rounds of the algorithm, the transcript can take at most $2^{(B+1)(k-1)T}$ distinct values, and thus

-\begin{lemma} Suppose that a machine $M_1$ can receive a message of at most $B$ bits on each of its $k-1$ links in a single round.
-Let $\Gamma$ be the bits received by $M_1$ over its $k-1$ links during $T$ rounds.
-Then, $\Gamma$ can take at most $2^{(k-1)(B+1)T}$ distinct values. \end{lemma} \onlyLong{ \begin{proof} Since the absence of a message can be recognized in the synchronous model, there are at most $2^B + 1 < 2^{B+1}$ distinct possibilities for the communication received over a single link of bandwidth $B$ in any given round.
-Thus, we can view the communication received over $M_1$'s $k-1$ links as a word $\omega_1$ of length $k-1$, where each character of $\omega_1$ is chosen from an alphabet of size (at most) $2^{B+1}$, resulting in $2^{(B+1)(k-1)}$ possible choices for $\omega_1$.
-Finally, we view $\Gamma$, i.e., the communication received over the $T$ rounds, as a word of length $T$, where the alphabet size of each character is $\le 2^{(B+1)(k-1)}$, yielding $2^{(B+1)(k-1)T}$ many choices in total. \end{proof} } From \Cref{lem:encoding}, we know that the maximum number of bits of information that machine $M_\ell(\bp,r)$ can receive during $T$ rounds is $O(B\ k\ T)$, and hence
+\begin{lemma} Suppose that some machine $M_i$ can receive a message of at most $B$ bits on each of its $k-1$ links in a single round.
+Let $\Gamma$ be the bits received by $M_i$ over its $k-1$ links during $T$ rounds.
+Then, $\Gamma$ can take at most $2^{(k-1)(B+1)T}$ distinct values. \end{lemma} \onlyLong{ \begin{proof} Since in a synchronous model one can convey information even by \emph{not} sending any bits in a given round, there are at most $2^B + 1 < 2^{B+1}$ distinct possibilities for the communication received over a single link of bandwidth $B$ in any given round.
+Thus, we can view the communication received over $M_i$'s $k-1$ links as a word $\omega_1$ of length $k-1$, where each character of $\omega_1$ is chosen from an alphabet of size (at most) $2^{B+1}$, resulting in $2^{(B+1)(k-1)}$ possible choices for $\omega_1$.
+Finally, we view $\Gamma$, i.e., the communication received over the $T$ rounds, as a word of length $T$, where the alphabet size of each character is $\le 2^{(B+1)(k-1)}$, yielding $2^{(B+1)(k-1)T}$ many choices in total. \end{proof} } Recall that the run time $T$ is the maximum time required by any machine $M_i$, over all random strings and input assignments, i.e., $T = \max_{(\bp,r)}\ T(\bp,r)$.
+Combining \eqref{eq:transcriptLower} and \eqref{eq:transcriptUpper}, it follows that